Victoria School: Uniform

 The school uniform consists of a white short-sleeved shirt, with either khaki short trousers (for Year 1 and 2 students) or white long trousers (for Year 3 and 4 students).
 A 'Victoria' label is sewn on the back pockets of the trousers.
 Secondary 3 and 4 students wear a black school belt.
 The school socks are white with the initials 'VS' in red on both sides, although plain white socks are allowed.
 Shoes have to be at least 80% white.
 In 2005, an official 'Victoria School' shoe with the letters 'VS' on each side was introduced.

 Students wear a maroon striped tie every Monday and on formal occasions, sometimes with a maroon blazer as well.
 The school badge is worn above the left chest pocket.
-Student bodies such as the Prefectorial Board, Peer Support Board, and Monitors' Council have their own badges, but the school crest remains their main feature.
+Student bodies such as the Prefects' Council and Monitors' Council have their own badges, but the school crest remains their main feature.

 For physical activities and camps, students wear a bright yellow 'bumblebee' T-shirt with a pair of black shorts and white socks with sports shoes.
 The word 'VICTORIAN' is printed on the back of the PE T-shirt.

 House system

-The students are grouped into five houses, namely Glam (red), Kallang (blue), Kapor (green), Rochore (yellow), and Whampoa (purple), which compete against each other in the school's annual Sports Day, Cross-Country Championships and during Inter-house games and since 2019, Project APEX.
-Each house has its own running vest (singlet) in the house colours.
+The students are grouped into five houses, namely Glam (red), Kallang (blue), Kapor (green), Rochore (yellow), and Whampoa (purple), which compete against each other in the school's annual Sports Day, Cross-Country Championships, Track and Field Championships and during Inter-house games and since 2019, Project APEX.